perfood/couch-auth/README.md

 - `config`: Your full configuration object.
 - `passport`: You can pass in your own instance of Passport or SuperLogin will generate one if you do not.
 - `userDB`: This is the database that SuperLogin uses to keep track of users, distinct from CouchDB's `_users` database.
-You can pass in a [PouchDB](http://pouchdb.com) instance here or otherwise specify your database name in the config under `dbServer.userDB`.
+You can pass in a [nano](https://www.npmjs.com/package/nano) instance here or otherwise specify your database name in the config under `dbServer.userDB`.
 - `couchAuthDB`: This should point to your CouchDB `_users` database or something else if you just want to test.
-Specify in config or pass in a PouchDB object here.
+Specify in config or pass in a `nano` instance here.

 **Returns:** the complete SuperLogin API.